-Under Alternative 1, there would be no returning non-activated IFQ accounts to NMFS, thus there would be no change in the administrative environment.
-Preferred Alternatives 2 and 3 of Action 2.1 would directly affect the administrative environment by adding to the administrative burden of SERO, which tracks IFQ shareholder accounts.
+Under Alternative 1, there would be no returning shares from non-activated IFQ accounts to NMFS, thus there would be no change in the administrative environment.
+Preferred Alternatives 2 and 3 would directly affect the administrative environment by adding to the administrative burden of SERO, which tracks IFQ shareholder accounts.
 SERO would need to notify owners of non-activated IFQ accounts that if they do not activate their accounts, any shares in the accounts would be lost.
-In addition, SERO staff would ultimately need to close the non-activated IFQ accounts and distribute those shares (Action 2.2).
+In addition, SERO staff would ultimately need to close the non-activated IFQ accounts and distribute those shares (to be determined in a subsequent amendment).
 However, any adverse effects to the administrative environment are not expected to be significant.
 This is because 1) this is a one-time event and 2) it is a simple procedure to close the accounts and transfer the shares to NMFS.
-There should be little difference in effects between Preferred Alternatives 2 and 3 given the number of non-activated IFQ accounts in the Grouper-Tilefish IFQ program is very similar to the number of non-activated accounts in the Red Snapper IFQ program (55 versus 32 accounts; Table 2.2.1.1).
+There should be little difference in effects between Preferred Alternatives 2 and 3 given the number of non-activated IFQ accounts in the GT-IFQ program is very similar to the number of non-activated accounts in the RS-IFQ program (55 versus 32 accounts; Table 2.2.1.1).
 If both alternatives are selected as preferred, the effects would double.
+Because it is the intent of the Council and NMFS that non-activated shares be redistributed to IFQ participants, further action beyond Amendment 36A would be required.
+This would likely be through Amendment 36B that is currently under development.
+Thus, Preferred Alternatives 2 and 3, when compared to Alternative 1, would add to the administrative environment through additional document development and rulemaking.